amaralynn-dev/CART-253/README.md

 # CART-253
-Amara Liem's CART253 coursework.
-Oh yeah we updating!
+This is the place where Amara Liem's CART253 coursework will live!
+This will include a myriad of coding projects.
+Should be fun!